walt-king/NFL-draft-research/README.md

 A Random Forest model is appropriate for this dataset because of the relatively small number of observations (roughly 250-300 players per draft class) and the highly non-linear relationship between the input and output variables.
 Random Forests are fairly robust against overfitting, which is a concern when modelling noisy data.

 Player performance is impacted by round and team selection in the draft - first-round selections receive more opportunities than seventh-round selections, different schemes fit some players better.
-Because of this the model performance can be greatly improved by including some regression to publicly available consensus draft rankings.
+Because of this the model performance can be greatly improved by including some regression to draft selection or, in the case of test data, public rankings.

 # Model Output